Lindstromer/docs/manual/properties/index.rst

 .. attribute:: lang

-  When using this key you can specify which language (2 letters language code) will show the property.
-Papi has build in support for Polylang and when you are using the query string lang.
+  When using this key you can specify which language will show the property.

+  Since version 1.2.0 the default value is **false** so the language load feature can be turned off.

 .. attribute:: raw